jmscudder/COVID/index.md

 The raw daily increase in cases, hospitalizations, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new cases were reported, this line would go to zero.
 ![](DailyCases.png)

->The provisional increase in cases from May 29 to May 30: 1215.0
+>The provisional increase in cases from Jun 05 to Jun 06: 2424.0
 >
->The last time cases per day were this high was May 29 2022: 1 day prior.
+>The last time cases per day were this high was Jun 02 2022: 4 days prior.
 >
->The case rate then was 1513 cases.
+>The case rate then was 2723 cases.
 >
->The last time cases per day were lower than this was Apr 30 2022: 30 days prior.
+>The last time cases per day were lower than this was Jun 05 2022: 1 day prior.
 >
->The case rate then was 1120 cases.
+>The case rate then was 1421 cases.

 The raw daily increase in hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new events were reported, these lines would go to zero.
 ![](DailyHospitalizations.png)